noaklick/cs178tier2a/README.md

 `src/app.html`
 - HTML template used for `+page.js` files within routes

+The application is started within the root directory via `npm run dev`.

 ## Concepts

 Concepts are labeled with comments beginning with a "[concept]" tag.
 Labels are derived from [here](https://docs.google.com/document/d/1XWjbLcNVWrCXJeHqA7wGDx6GrihsSX3aT5lTBVJ1TbY/edit#).